WPA COVID-19 Updates

 See What's Next for Churches video with Bishop Cynthia Moore-Koikoi and Dr. Jessica Price.

 Download our Guidelines for Church Reopening

 Get take-aways and other info from our twice weekly Covid-19 Clergy Conversations.

 See our Coronavirus Stimulus and Relief Package information for churches.

-Due to the March 15 recommendations from the Center for Disease Control and later state and local advisories to help stop the spread of the COVID-19 virus, the Bishop and Conference leaders have taken the following actions.
+Due to Pennsylvania and local government actions and recommendations from the Center for Disease Control to help stop the spread of the COVID-19 virus, the Bishop and Conference leaders have taken the following actions:

 Conference Center Building Use

-The United Methodist Center is closed.
+The United Methodist Center will remain closed through the Green Phase of Pennsylvania's plan to reopen Pennsylvania.
 Those who had scheduled meetings have been notified.
 Some have opted to meet by conference call; others will postpone their meetings.

-Conference staff will be working remotely and available by email.
-Some leaders and staff may report to conduct essential business from time to time, but the intent is to limit the number of people in the building.
+Conference staff is working remotely and available by email.
+Some leaders and staff may report to the office to conduct essential business from time to time, but the intent is to limit the number of people in the building.
 Email is the recommended method of contact.
 Voicemails left on office phones will be checked regularly and returned as soon as possible.

 offers instruction about how to take your worship online